Semiparametric bivariate extreme-value copulas: Method

-The use of $W$ instead of $A$ comes at practically no cost, but it still poses some stringent constraints on derivatives and boundary conditions.
-However, these are automatically fulfilled if $W$ is the Williamson's transform of a random variable supported on $[0, 1]$ that places no mass at 0.
+Transitioning from $A$ to $W$ is cheap.
+However, $W$ still poses stringent constraints on derivatives and boundary conditions.
+We can solve them by taking $W$ as the \gls{wt} of a \gls{rv} supported on $[0, 1]$ that places no mass at zero.

-The Williamson transform had been originally employed in the context of Archimedean copulas as a less restrictive integral transform than Laplaces's.
-Interestingly, \citeauthor{McNeil2009}~\cite{McNeil2009} describe a connection between $d$-variate Archimedean copulas and $d$-monotone functions, obtained as Williamson $d$-transforms of non-negative random variables.
-Here we will restrict ourselves to the case $d = 2$.